 I recommend not bringing your pets to Glamis for the sole reason that some people are very impolite and will race quickly through your campsite on their dirt bikes or quads and not even see your dog.
 Dogs are unfortunately hit every year at Glamis Dunes, and it’s extremely tragic.
-With that said, our dog being man’s best friend goes everywhere with us and we couldn’t stand to leave her at home for the holiday weekend.
+With that said, our dog, being man’s best friend, goes everywhere with us and we couldn’t stand to leave her at home for the holiday weekend.
 We decided to bring her and just keep her in the RV with the air conditioning running most of the trip.
-That was the plan anyways.
+That was the plan anyway.

-If you do want to bring your favorite four-legged friend the safest way to do this is for everyone in your group to set up their RV’s and fifth wheels in a tight circle so that if anyone wants to enter your “Camp” they have to go pretty slow.
+If you do want to bring your favorite four-legged friend the safest way to do this is for everyone in your group to set up their RV’s and fifth wheels in a tight circle so that if anyone wants to enter your “Camp” they must go slow.
 Even though our dogs tend to not wander, whenever we had them outside the safe confines of the RV, we left them tethered to the RV in the shade for most of the trip just in case.
 Except for when we took Mocha and Carly for rides in the Yamaha to visit our friends in neighboring camps.

 Besides worrying about how your dog will handle the heat of Glamis, the quads, dirt bikes and sand rails everywhere, one challenge I was not expecting to face was the commotion of illegal fireworks.
 Even though they are illegal, on big holiday weekends people in Glamis set off firecrackers.
 The BLM police force is super-fast to hand out tickets, but you still hear and see the fireworks none stop starting at sunset.
 If you leave your dog alone in the RV at night be advised that there will be loud noises and she will be terrified!
 Our first evening out in Glamis we had no idea about the fireworks and went out for a four-hour sunset/ night ride.
 It turned into a much longer ride with people getting stuck in the sand (mainly the dirt bike) and breaks to enjoy that Glamis sunset.

 When we got back to our RV we only had one dog, not two and our blinds were destroyed, and our screen door was damaged by frantic, terrified paws.
 Our dog was so scared that she eventually jumped through the blinds, a screen window and eight feet down to safety.
-Luckily she landed in sand and did not get hurt and even more luckily someone who had stayed behind in our camp had found her.
+Luckily, she landed in the sand and did not get hurt and even more luckily someone who had stayed behind in our camp had found her.
 We are complete newbies to Glamis and had no idea about the fireworks and that our poor dog would be terrified while we were gone.
 Take my advice and if you bring your dog along on your Glamis adventure, be near her in the evenings to keep her calm when the fireworks start around sunset.